Colin Scrimgeour: Entertainment – radio and television career

 Scrimgeour was suspended and then sacked in 1943.
 He moved to Australia, and worked in radio and television there, helping establish the Mercury Theatre in Sydney, New South Wales with Peter Finch.
 He also worked for a time in (Communist) China before he retired to New Zealand in 1968.

 Awards

 Scrimgeour was awarded the King George VI Coronation Medal in 1937 and the Chinese Star of Friendship (NZ Roll of Honour, p.
 949).

 Legacy

-Mervyn Thompson wrote a 1976 songplay about the Great Depression, Songs to Uncle Scrim.
+Mervyn Thompson wrote a 1976 "song play" about the Great Depression, Songs to Uncle Scrim.